Golf Tutorials

 By Spencer Lanoue

 Nothing is more deflating than preparing for a golf competition, only to have it face a potential last-minute cancellation.
-Standing on the clubhouse veranda, watching the sky turn a menacing shade of grey, every golfer has wondered: Are they really going to call it?
-This article will walk you through exactly when and why a golf competition can be suspended or outright cancelled, so you're never left in the dark again.
+Standing on the clubhouse veranda, watching the sky turn a menacing shade of gray, every golfer has wondered: Are they really going to call it?
+This article will walk you through exactly when and why a golf competition can be suspended or outright canceled, so you're never left in the dark again.

 The Ruling Authority: Who Makes the Call?